Winslinn/SliderEngine/README.md

     - You have access to the value of the slider.
 Using the **:GetAttributeChangedSignal()** function, you can easily call the function you need in your script.
   + Ability to set the desired maximum value
     - The slider has a multiplier attribute, with the help of which you can set any desired maximum value (not negative).
-      - In Points, enter the next value after zero relative to the multiplier as a percentage.
+      - In Points, enter the next value after zero relative to the multiplier as a percentage (if not necessary, write 0.).

 ## Installation